gabrielfalcao/one-meaning-at-a-time/README.md

 [Virtuoso Open Source](https://vos.openlinksw.com/owiki/wiki/VOS#Functionality%20Realms) server or structured in [RDF](https://www.w3.org/RDF/) format and stored in a database system that is reasonably valid for the purposes of not uneasily querying words and definitions.

+## REMARKS

+- It appears that, in forming one's individual lexicon and considering two distinct languages, one might occasionaly assume, in not at all invstigating the proper meanings in valid dictionaries of both languages, that certain words whose ortography display certain patterns which not uncommonly point to equivalent linguistic elements could, in fact, permit the noninvestigated translation of such words.
+  - Considering, for example, the English and Portuguese languages whence the suffixes "-bly" and "-mente", respectively, occasionaly appear to indicate the transformation of an adjective into an adverb.
+    - Yet as an example the english word "ostensibly" and the portuguese word "ostensivamente" might intuitively seem, erroneously, to have the same meaning, but appear to have quite different meanings.
+  - One quite critical example of such nondesirable misunderstanding is that of the english word "paradox" and the portuguese word "paradoxo" whose meanings appear to be entirely different.

+  - Reference dictionaries:
+    - English: Online Google search sourced in the Oxford dictionary
+    - Portuguese: Physical copy of the "Dicionário da Academia Brasileira de Letras"